tvirolai/marclojure/README.md

 MARC batch files can be read into lazy sequences using the `load-data` multimethod from `marclojure.parser` namespace.
 Load-data accepts two arguments: file format (keyword, possible options are `:marc`, `:marcxml` or `:aleph`) and a filename.

-Note that system-specific fields (LOW, SID, FMT etc.) are not retained when parsing Aleph Sequential data.
+In older versions of marclojure, system-specific fields (LOW, SID, FMT etc.) were not retained when parsing Aleph Sequential data.
+From 1.0.4 they are retained and can be optionally weeded by calling marclojure.core/remove-aleph-fields on the record.

 An example: